mandar-damle/HDM-documentation/pages/01.HDM Documentation/010.introduction/default.md

 HDM 2.1 consists of microservices that have been packaged as VMs that work together to provide the data and control path to support the aforementioned use cases and to provide a flexible deployment model and failure resilience.
 HDM comprises the following components, dispersed between cloud and on-premises data centers (figure 1):

+The HDM product binaries can be used to on a VMware Cloud Director or a VMware Cloud Foundation.
+The components in play in each of these deployment is shown below.

+## HDM Deployment for VMware Cloud Director

 1. **PrimaryIO Plug-in: **Installed and registered on VMware vCenter for HDM management.
 2. **PrimaryIO Manager:** The main controlling appliance that controls and orchestrates the entire system.